MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/migrate-rds-cals.md

 ## Migrate RDS CALs

-There are three mechanisms to migrate licenses to the destination license server; continue the steps corresponding to the **Connection method** verified in Step 2 in the previous section:
+There are three ways to migrate licenses to the destination license server; follow the steps corresponding to the **Connection method** verified in Step 2 in the previous section:

   - [Automatic connection method](#automatic-connection-method)
   - [Using a web browser](#using-a-web-browser)
   - [Using a telephone](#using-a-telephone)